Option pricing in exponential L\'evy models with transaction costs: The model

 \subsection{Variable reduction}

-In this model we introduce the feature of portfolio insolvency, which is directly reflected in our definition of the set of admissible trading strategies.

-In the literature, all the models considering diffusion processes use to define the set of admissible trading strategies $\Pi^{\mbox{diff}}(B_0,Y_0,S_0)$ as the set of all the measurable processes $(B^\pi(t),Y^\pi(t),S(t))$ solution of (\ref{porfolio_dynamics}) with initial values $(B_0,Y_0,S_0)$, such that:

-In the diffusion case the portfolio is solvent for every $t \in [t_0,T]$ (see \cite{DaPaZa93}) and therefore it is always possible to calculate the utility of the wealth at the terminal time $\mathcal{U}(\mathcal{W}^{\pi}_T)$.
-But in the current model, the stock process can jump, and in presence of short positions the portfolio can go bankruptcy at any time before the maturity date $T$.
+In the diffusion model of \cite{DaPaZa93}, the portfolio is solvent for every $t \in [t_0,T]$ (almost surely) and it is always possible to calculate the utility of the wealth at the terminal time $\mathcal{U}(\mathcal{W}^{\pi}_T)$.
+In the framework of \cite{Kab16} the stock process can jump, and in presence of short positions the portfolio can go bankrupt at any time before the maturity $T$.

-Since the HJB Eq. (\ref{HJB1}), associated with the maximization problems (\ref{max_probl0}), (\ref{max_probl1}) is very difficult to solve numerically, we can restrict our attention to the subset of solvent strategies.
-A possible restriction is to consider positive initial amount of cash and shares, and define the set of admissible strategies as the set of $\pi(t)$ such that $B^{\pi}(t)\geq 0$ and $Y^{\pi}(t)\geq 0$ for all $t\in [t_0,T]$.
-However, we are interested in portfolios that can start with zero or even negative initial wealth.
-For $C>0$ as defined in (\ref{solvency_region}), let us define the set $A = \bigl\{ \omega \in \Omega : \tau(\omega) > T \bigr\}$ (where $\tau$ depends on the value of $C$).
-It follows that $\lim_{C\to \infty} \PP(A) = \PP(\Omega) = 1$.
-Let us define the set
+With the intention of simplifying the maximization problem (\ref{max_probl1}) and reducing the number of variables, we restrict our attention to the case of no bankruptcy.
+A possible idea is to consider a positive initial wealth, and define the restricted set of admissible strategies as the set of $\{\pi_t\}_{t \in [t_0,T]}$ such that $B^{\pi}_t \geq 0$ and $Y^{\pi}_t \geq 0$ for all $t\in [t_0,T]$ (see \cite{Benth02}).
+However, in order to implement a hedging strategy, we are interested in portfolios containing short positions as well.
+So, we can assume that the investor has a very large credit availability $C$ in the sense that